pydicom/pynetdicom/docs/tutorials/create_scu.rst

     I: Association Released

-If instead you saw ``Failed to associate`` then not to worry; make sure the Echo SCP is running and that your code is correct.
+If instead you saw ``Failed to associate`` then not to worry; make sure the Echo SCP is running and your code is correct.
 If you still can't associate, move on to the next section on troubleshooting associations.

 Troubleshooting associations